bread01/Javascript-Journey-Notes/readme.md

 }
 ```
 - 'while loops' have different formatting; more like a function
-- these are typically used when the loop runs an unknown number of times until condition is met
+- these are typically used when the loop runs an unknown number of times until condition is met; generally true/false statements over numbers
+- the way to read these is that the loop runs *while* the variable condition is still true
 ```
 //syntax
 while (condition) {